Differentiable functions on modules and the equation $grad(w)=Mgrad(v)$: Differentiable functions on modules

 \section{Differentiable functions on modules}

 We begin with a definition of differentiability of functions on modules.
-Throughout the paper $A$ denotes a finite dimensional \emph{commutative} $\mathbb{F}$-algebra with unit over the field $\mathbb{F}\in \{\mathbb{R},\mathbb{C}\}$. $B, C$ stand for finitely generated $A$-modules. $U\subset B$ is an open set.
-We shall denote by $\norm{}$ a norm.
+Throughout the paper $A$ denotes a finite-dimensional \emph{commutative} $\mathbb{F}$-algebra with unit over field $\mathbb{F}\in \{\mathbb{R},\mathbb{C}\}$. $B, C$ stand for finitely generated $A$-modules. $U\subset B$ is an open set in the norm topology of $B$.
+We shall denote by $\norm{\cdot}$ a norm.
 Usually it can be chosen arbitrarily, otherwise we shall specify what conditions we want a norm to satisfy.

-Recall that module $B$ over $A$ is finitely generated if surjective module homomorphism $\eta \colon A^n \to B$ exists.
-For finite dimensional $A$ this happens if and only if $B$ is finite dimensional as a vector space.
+Recall that a module $B$ over $A$ is finitely generated if there exists a surjective module homomorphism $\eta \colon A^n \to B$.
+For finite-dimensional $A$ this happens if and only if $B$ is finite-dimensional as a vector space.